aqifcse/django-ecommerce/README.md

 # django-ecommerce

-A Django Ecommerce website that contains blogs, cart, credit amps, and many more....
+A Django Ecommerce website that contains blogs, cart, credit map, and many more features